 “Most students,” he says, “are choosing the trucks with automatics now because the majority of trucking companies have made the change away from manual transmissions.
 The automatics allow new drivers to acquire the skills they need quicker.
 As another benefit, statistics are demonstrating that new drivers have fewer accidents when they are using trucks with automatic transmissions.”

 So where should you look to find a CDL course near you?
-There are a few great resources out there to find the best school for you, from the CVTA website to Climb’s list of ROI-evaluated partner schools!
+There are a few great resources out there to find the best school for you, from the CVTA website to Climb’s list of verified partner schools!

 Who are our partner schools for truck driving?

-We’re proud to partner with some high-quality programs that work hard to provide the best education possible for their students, often going above and beyond skills training.
+We’re proud to partner with several career-advancing programs that work hard to provide the best education possible for their students, often going above and beyond skills training.
 For example, Bill let us know about a few added benefits ITDS provides, including free classes to prepare prospective drivers for the CDL Permit Test, to help give them a sense of what truck driving is all about before committing their time and money to enroll in a truck driving school, and the job placement service mentioned above.

 All outcomes information has been collected by Climb on a good-faith-efforts basis, however, this information relies on inputs beyond Climb’s ability to test or control.
 Accordingly, Climb makes no representation or warranty as to the accuracy of this information and this information should not be relied on in making a decision whether or not to attend a course at the above-referenced entity.
 Climb does not endorse or encourage students to attend any specific school.